Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Event Reconstruction and Selection Strategy

 Events are reconstructed using the detector-level objects provided by \texttt{Delphes}.
 Muon candidates are reconstructed within the pseudorapidity range $|\eta| < 2.5$, corresponding to the coverage of the central tracking system and muon chambers in LHC experiments \cite{Chatrchyan:2008aa, Aad:2010xm}.
 Jets are reconstructed using the anti-$k_T$ algorithm with a radius parameter $R = 0.4$ \cite{Cacciari:2008gp}.

-Bottom-quark jets are identified using the $b$-tagging information stored in the \texttt{Delphes} output \cite{deFavereau:2013fsa, CMS:2013vea}.
+Bottom-quark jets are identified using the $b$-tagging information stored in the \texttt{Delphes} output \cite{deFavereau:2013fsa, collaboration_2013}.
 A jet is considered a $b$-jet if its $b$-tag discriminator exceeds a threshold of $0.5$, corresponding to a typical medium working point used in CMS analyses.
-Jets are identified as $b$-jets using the $b$-tagging discriminator provided by \texttt{Delphes}, adopting a medium working point.

 To emulate the trigger requirements of LHC experiments, events are required to satisfy at least one of the muon-based trigger conditions listed in TABLE~\ref{tab:trigger}.
 These triggers are motivated by standard CMS single- and double-muon triggers used in Run~\text{II} analyses \cite{CMS:2017wtu}.
 The single-muon trigger ensures high efficiency for events containing a high-$p_T$ muon, while the di-muon trigger retains sensitivity to events in which both muons have moderate transverse momenta.
 Only isolated muons are considered for trigger selection to suppress backgrounds from heavy-flavor decays and hadronic activity.